Makes 4 loaves

 Drizzle a little olive oil onto a large baking sheet, and transfer the first piece of dough over to the baking sheet.
 Coat the dough with olive oil, and spread the dough into a rectangle shape by docking the dough – use your fingers to press into the dough using your fingertips and the length of your pinky fingers – until you have an even pattern of peaks and valleys in the dough.
 Be careful not to tear through the bottom of the dough, and keep the dough to a size that will fit your pizza peel.

 Scatter the minced garlic over the dough and press with the zucchini into the dough, leaving some space around the edge of the dough to form a crust.
 Sprinkle over some fresh parmesan and freshly cracked black pepper.
-Flour your pizza peel, transfer the dough to the peel and launch into your Ooni Pro.
+Flour your pizza peel, transfer the dough to the peel and launch into your Ooni pizza oven.

 Rotating rectangular dough can be a bit challenging, so make sure you keep an eye on it as it cooks.
 Cook each side for about 20-30 seconds, turning as each side begins to develop a nice color.
 Check the bottom of the loaf to to test that the loaf is cooking evenly.